Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Improve sleep quality

-By calming autonomic hyperarousal, acupuncture helps the nervous system regain its capacity to return to baseline after stressors rather than remaining stuck in a constant state of alert.
+By calming autonomic hyperarousal, acupuncture supports the nervous system’s ability to return to baseline after stressors rather than remaining locked in a constant state of alert.

 Acupuncture for Depression: Addressing Inflammation and Nervous System Suppression